johnasif007/Lahore-Superstore-Sales-Analysis/README.md

 📈 Dashboard

-The dashboard was designed to provide an overview of supermarket sales performance and answer important business questions.
+The dashboard was designed to provide an overview of Superstores sales performance and answer important business questions.

 Dashboard includes: